Peixinhos da Horta: Authentic Portuguese Tempura Green Beans

 The Connection Between Peixinhos da Horta and Tempura

 If you’ve tried peixinhos before you probably noticed the similarity to Japanese tempura – bite size pieces of veg or seafood battered and deep fried.
 What many people don’t know is that this Portuguese snack is in fact its predecessor.
-When the Portuguese Jesuits reached Japan, they brought with them this cooking technique that helped preserving the vegetables.
+When the Portuguese Jesuits reached Japan, they brought with them this cooking technique that helped preserve the vegetables.
 Peixinhos were also very popular during Lent where Catholics abstain from red meats.
-That’s one of the possible origins for the word tempura, a derivation from the Latin word tempora used by the missionaries to refer to the Lent period.
+That’s also one of the possible origins for the word tempura, a derivation from the Latin word tempora used by the missionaries to refer to the Lent period.

-Classic Peixinhos da Horta
+Homemade Peixinhos da Horta – Ingredients

 Peixinhos da Horta – The Recipe

-We start by cutting the ends of the green beans, if you are using the flat ones, you can cut them in half.
+We start by rinsing and trimming the ends of the green beans, if you are using the flat ones, you can cut them in half.
+The next step is to blanch the beans in boiling water with a generous sprinkle of salt for about 4 minutes, you don’t want to overcook them.

-Meanwhile, place a pan suitable for deep frying over low to medium heat, then fill it with your vegetable oil.
-Let it heat up slowly while you prepare the batter.
+While the batter rests, place a pan suitable for deep frying over low to medium heat, then fill it with your vegetable oil.
+Let it heat up slowly.

 Check your oil, the ideal temperature is 190 °C. If you don’t have a thermometer, you can stick a wooden spoon handle tip into the hot oil.
 If lots of gentle bubbles form around it, the oil is good to go.
+Use a pair of chopsticks or tongs to dip your green beans into the batter to coat them, shake it a little to remove any excess.
+Place it into the hot oil straight away, fry until golden on both sides.

+Repeat the process until you run out of green beans.
+Rest them on top of absorbent paper.
 Season with some smoked paprika, and more salt and pepper to taste before serving.
 Enjoy!

 How to Make Portuguese Tempura Green Beans